FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Conclusion

 \section{Conclusion}

-This paper introduces {\sys}, a fast and secure device-side LLM inference system that defends against an untrusted OS kernel. {\sys} addresses the inflexible resource isolation problem of existing TrustZone-based solutions, which significantly degrades inference performance. {\sys} leverages virtualization technology to construct {\mem} and {\npu}, which can be efficiently switched between unprotected and protected modes.
-An On-demand Protection mechanism is employed to minimize virtualization overhead.
-Furthermore, a pipelined {\sys} Framework performs secure inference based on {\mem} and {\npu}.
-LLM-Aware Memory Management and a Multi-Model Scheduler are introduced to accelerate secure inference.
-We implemented a prototype of {\sys} and compared it with two TrustZone-based strawman designs.
-The results show that {\sys} achieves an average $10.05\times$ speedup in TTFT compared to the strawman, and an average $2.44\times$ TTFT speedup compared to an optimized strawman with pipeline and secure NPU enabled.
+This paper presents {\sys}, a fast and secure device-side LLM inference system that defends against an untrusted OS kernel. {\sys} first constructs {\mem} and {\npu}, which can only be accessed by the secure world yet can be efficiently allocated and reclaimed by the normal-world OS.
+Furthermore, the {\sys} Framework runs secure LLM inference in the secure world based on {\mem} and {\npu}, and performs cooperative secure memory management with the normal-world OS.
+We compare {\sys} with two TrustZone-based Strawman designs.
+The results show that {\sys} achieves average TTFT speedups of 10.05$\times$ over the strawman and 2.44$\times$ over an optimized strawman.